prisma/prisma-engines/README.md

 ## Testing

-There are two test suites for the engines: Unit tests and integration tests.
+There are two test suites for the engines: Unit tests ("Cargo tests") and integration tests ("Connector TestKit").

-Unit tests are implemented in the Rust code, and can be invoked with `cargo test -- --test-threads 1`.
+The Unit tests are implemented in the Rust code.
+They test internal functionality of individual crates and components.

+The Connector TestKit is a separate Scala project found at `./query-engine/connector-test-kit` that runs GraphQL queries against isolated instances of the query engine and asserts that the responses are correct.

+### Set up & run integration tests:
+**Prerequisites:**
+- Installed Rust roolchain.
+- Installed Docker and Docker-Compose.
+- Installed Java, Scala, SBT (Scala Build Tool).
+- Installed `direnv`, then `direnv allow` on the repository root.
+    - Alternatively: Load the defined environment in `./.envrc` manually in your shell.

+**Setup**:
+There are helper `make` commands to set up a test environment for a specific database connector you want to test.
+The commands set up a container (if needed) and write the `current_connector` file, which is picked up by the integration tests:
+- `make dev-mysql`: MySQL 5.7
+- `make dev-mysql8`: MySQL 8
+- `make dev-postgres`: PostgreSQL 10
+- `make dev-sqlite`: SQLite

+As an optional but recommended step, you can run the tests by setting up an IntelliJ project for `./query-engine/connector-test-kit`, which makes test results much more accessible.
+You need to install the Scala plugin for Intellij if you want to do so.

+**Run:**
+If you're using Intellij, you can run all tests by right-clicking `src/test/scala` > `Run ScalaTests`.

+If you want to use the command line, start `sbt` in `./query-engine/connector-test-kit`, then execute `test` in the sbt shell.

+### Set up & run cargo tests:

+**Prerequisites:**
+- Installed Rust roolchain.
+- Installed Docker and Docker-Compose.
+- Installed `direnv`, then `direnv allow` on the repository root.
+    - Alternatively: Load the defined environment in `./.envrc` manually in your shell.
+- Start all test databases with `make all-dbs`.

+**Run:**
+Run `cargo test -- --test-threads 1` in the repository root.

 ## WIP Coding Guidelines
 - Prevent compiler warnings